-Figure 5-1 Hill model BMD plot of decreased brain weight in male rats at 6 weeks age using modeled AUC above background of methanol in blood as the dose metric, 1 control mean S.D.
+Figure 5-1 Fit of the Hill model to decreased mean brain weight in male rats at 6 weeks age using estimated AUC of methanol in blood (adjusted for background) as the dose metric.
+The BMD is estimated based on a BMR of one SD change from the control mean.